mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 •  780: The Pontiffs of Tonopah join the
 Solomani Movement but preach that all sophonts are equal.
-•  786: SolSec-supported rebels topple Jardin’s
+•  786: SolSec-supported rebels topple Jardin's
 government.
 The remaining systems in the subsector fall in line.
 •  860: Momentum grows for the creation of a fully